Editing your allocation

 Step 1) Go to your review list

 You can access this list by clicking on the View Submissions prompt from the card on your dashboard:

-It will take you to Review list as below where you can start making reassignments:
+It will take you to Review list where you can start making reassignments:

 Step 2) Choose a reviewer to reassign